 In 1992 the symbolism of fire was taken to another level.
 During the end of the festival, apart from the burning of monuments, also he joined the correfocs, a parade of fireworks in the middle of the street that invites participants to dance and jump among the sparks.
 For this reason, nowadays the Pinyata is also very well known for this specific moment of the night.

-A great report, thanks for being happy to return to eixes festes so from Poble de Pego, molt ben expilcat🙋👏👏
+A great report, thank you for being able to return to the eixes festivities so from the town of Pego, may it be expilcat???